Burgundy ribbon curled on white background

 Bone Marrow or Stem Cell Transplantation

 Johns Hopkins physicians have pioneered an approach to autologous transplantation (removing the patient’s diseased bone marrow and replacing it after high-dose drug treatment) that combines immune system therapy to increase the chances of a lasting remission.
 Allogeneic transplants, using donor bone marrow, are also performed at Johns Hopkins, as well as a form of stem cell transplant in which the bone marrow is stimulated to produce stem cells and send them into the bloodstream.
 The stem cells are collected, and the patient is given high-dose chemotherapy, after which the stem cells are replaced in the patient to grow new blood cells and bone marrow.
-Johns Hopkins has adapted bone marrow and stem cell transplantation, and other intensive therapies, so they can performed on an “inpatient/outpatient (IPOP)” basis, where patients are closely monitored but undergo their treatments mostly at home.
+Johns Hopkins has adapted bone marrow and stem cell transplantation, and other intensive therapies, so they can be performed in an “inpatient/outpatient (IPOP)” unit, where patients are closely monitored and treated with intensive therapies, while still allowing the patient to go home at the end of the day instead of staying in the hospital overnight.

 Clinical Trials